 Prior to her work with RPJ, Ms. Merlen served as Law Clerk to The Honorable Roger J. Miner of the United States Court of Appeals for the Second Circuit, after which she joined Debevoise & Plimpton, where she practiced in the areas of corporate law and intellectual property.

 Ms. Merlen is admitted to practice in Connecticut and New York.

-Jill Kahn Marshal, Esq.
+Jill Kahn Marshall, Esq.

 Ms. Marshall frequently represents individuals in the negotiation of employment and separation agreements, as well as claims involving discrimination and harassment in the workplace.
 She also provides counseling for individuals navigating complicated circumstances at work, including those related to parental leave and the transition back to the workplace.
 For her corporate clients, Ms. Marshall provides employment counseling, conducts internal investigations, drafts employment and separation agreements and employee handbooks, and defends against charges of discrimination.
 She also frequently conducts anti-harassment and discrimination trainings, having co-created RPJ’s original live and online training programs.
 Ms. Marshall has experience before the Equal Employment Opportunity Commission and its state and local counterparts, and has represented clients at trial in federal and state courts and in arbitration hearings.
 She regularly represents clients in the healthcare, technology and financial services industries.
 Ms. Marshall offers her clients practical, efficient solutions and is frequently able to resolve disputes prior to formal litigation.